 What’s the Scottish Reformation?

 The Scottish Reformation was when Scotland separated itself from the Catholic Church.
 Scotland developed a new religious movement known as Protestantism.
-The Protestant versus Catholic sentiment still exists today and has spilled over into football.
+The Protestant versus Catholic sentiment still exists today and has spilled over into professional football.
 You can often tell if a Scot comes from a Protestant family or a Catholic one depending on which football team they support.
 For example, Celtic supporters are often from a Catholic background, while Rangers fans are likely from a Protestant background.
 Fans of each team aren’t allowed to mix at games, and so you’ll see one set of supporters sat on one side of the stadium to the opposition.
 This is because fights often break out between the fans!

 In the early 20th century, Christmas wasn’t really celebrated, with many fathers working on Christmas Day.
 Christmas was seen as an English celebration, while Scots focused on celebrating Hogmanay.
 Children would also wait until Hogmanay to open their presents.

 Though Christmas was celebrated in other parts of the United Kingdom, it wasn’t an official public holiday in Scotland until 1958.
 The Victorians were responsible for bringing Christmas back to Scotland.
-This means that 2020 will only be Scotland’s 63rd Christmas holiday in 380 years!

 What is Hogmanay?